apiaxle/blog/_posts/2013-04-07-handy-git-tips-to-stop-you-getting-fired.md

 Sometimes you find you want to change a file that's in a repository but by no means want to check in your edits.
-This in itself is a "smell" and you should possibly explore the issue but as we all know in the real world sometimes php developers checkin configuration files and things that are used in production where they shouldn't be.
+This in itself is a "smell" and you should possibly explore the issue but as we all know in the real world sometimes php developers commit configuration files and things that are used in production where they shouldn't be.

-Say you want to edit `passwords.php` and for god's sake not check it in to `develop` since you got that horrible telling-off for running tests over the production database, you need to be really careful. `.gitignore` won't do the trick because that's checkin too so you risk someone forgetting about their valid edits of the file later.
+Say you want to edit `passwords.php` and for god's sake not check it in to `develop` since you got that horrible telling-off for running tests over the production database, you need to be really careful. `.gitignore` won't do the trick because that's committed too, so then you risk someone forgetting about their valid edits of the file later.
 Here's a trick instead:

     assume   = update-index --assume-unchanged
     unassume = update-index --no-assume-unchanged